 How Cloud Hosting Works?

-A set of servers are clustered to act as one system which is called as a cloud.
+A set of servers is clustered to act as one system which is called a cloud.
 A cloud will host a set of websites and can handle high traffic and spikes.
 This follows the Cloud Computing technology.

 Why has cloud hosting gained more popularity in the recent past?